hyperledger/besu-docs/docs/private-networks/how-to/configure/free-gas.md

    gas: "0x1ffffffffffffe";
    ```

-   >  Setting `gasPrice` to `0` should cover transaction costs for most deployments.
+   Setting `gasPrice` to `0` should cover transaction costs for most deployments.

-1. Specify `evmVersion` when using the latest Solidity version:
+1. Specify `evmVersion` when using the latest Solidity version.

    ```js
    solidity: {